marcoh2325/EDA_WINES/README.md

 Two exercises made during the Master in Data Science at Assembler Institute of Technology <br>
 First exercise: The objective is to made an exploratory data analysis to some data about traffic fines in Madrid <br>
 Second exercise: The objective is to made an exploratory data analysis to some data about wine scores around the world. <br>

+Ideas for the future:
+- Use more up-to-date data.